Cooking Up A Hooley In The Kitchen

 Once the Corned Beef is about an hour from the perfect tenderness, take it out and you can put it on your smoker at 250* for 1 hour.
 No additional seasoning or rub is needed.
 For the wood in the smoker, mesquite and cherry give it a great smokey flavor.

-After and hour, remove from the smoker and let rest until serving.
+After an hour, remove from the smoker and let rest until serving.

 Here is a yummy little sauce I adapted from my friend Ellen’s recipe that you can use on the corned beef.
-I was skeptical at first, as I love the great taste of unadorned Corned Beef, but this sauce is so tasty and can be used for it regardless of how the meat is prepared.
+I was skeptical at first, as I love the great taste of unadorned corn beef, but this sauce is so tasty and can be used for it regardless of how the meat is prepared.

 Sauce